A new piece of policy called Boiler Plus was announced on the 12th October 2017.

-The Boiler Plus Scheme is now ready to be rolled out and all gas installers must be aware of it.
+The Boiler Plus Scheme is now in force and all gas installers must be aware of it.

-The Government, manufacturers and installers will all have a key role in aiding consumers when it gets going next year.
+The Government, manufacturers and installers all have a key role in aiding consumers with what it means and upholding the new standards.

 What is The Boiler Plus Scheme

-The new standards for domestic heating will come into force from April 2018.
+The new standards for domestic heating came into force on the 6th April 2018.